 1. Button Copy: The Conversion Trigger (Button Copy UX)

 Buttons represent commitment.
-Your button copy UX should tell the user what they get—not just what they do.
+Your button copy UX should tell the user what they get — not just what they do, and studying product page design examples shows how high-converting products frame these micro-decisions across the full page context.

 2. Onboarding Flows: Reducing Day 0 Friction (Onboarding UX Copy)